ADVISING HOURS 6/5/23—6/23/23

 As usual, please note that walk-in hours are subject to change to accommodate irregularly-scheduled events.
 You are welcome to call first to make sure we are in, or email for an appointment.

-Please also note that we offer limited advising services from mid October to early December and also from mid March to early May to accommodate mandatory advising.
+Please also note that in order to accommodate mandatory advising, we are able to offer only limited advising services from mid October to early December, and also from mid March to early May.
 In particular, we will not be accepting new majors or new minors during those times.
-Also, we will not be accepting new majors or new minors during schedule adjustment (the first two weeks of classes).
-In addition, first semester students must wait till the day after the last day of classes to declare a double major with math.
+This means that for spring 2024, March 15 will be the last day we take new majors or minors, and we will resume taking new majors and minors beginning May 10.
+Also, we will not be accepting new majors or new minors the week before classes start and during schedule adjustment (the first two weeks of classes).
+In addition, first semester students must wait till their first-semester grades have posted before they may declare a double major with math.
 Finally, note that we will not be lifting mandatory advising blocks in person.

 General Advising Information and Statement